orbeon/orbeon-forms-doc/form-runner/access-control/deployed-forms.md

 With earlier versions of Orbeon Forms, the _List_ permission was not checked separately.
 However, the ability to "Read" implied the ability to _List_ on the Summary page.

-The _List_ permission implies the "Read" permission.
-Selecting _List_ automatically selects the "Read" permission.

-Forms created and edited with earlier versions of Orbeon Forms that have the "Read" permission enabled also implicitly have the _List_ permission enabled, for backward compatibility.
-Opening such a form in Form Builder will show both the "Read" and _List_ permissions.
+Forms created and edited with earlier versions of Orbeon Forms that have the _Read_ permission enabled also implicitly have the _List_ permission enabled, for backward compatibility.
+Opening such a form in Form Builder will show both the _Read_ and _List_ permissions.
 If the form author deselects the _List_ permission, and then publishes the form, then the form will not allow the _List_ permission, as expected.

 ## How permissions affect Form Runner pages